OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-services-communication.md

     this.webApp = WebApp.Start(this.listeningAddress, appBuilder => this.startup.Invoke(appBuilder));

-    // hello string returned here will be published in hello Naming Service. return Task.FromResult(this.publishAddress);
+    // the string returned here will be published in the Naming Service. return Task.FromResult(this.publishAddress);
 }
 ```